drhsqlite/fossil-mirror/www/gitusers.md

         fossil up 2020-04-12

-…and the commit will *always* be the one closest to the 12th of April, 2020, no matter whether it’s a fresh clone or an ancient one, praise be Ritchie!
+…and the commit will *always* be the one closest to the 12th of April, 2020, no matter whether it’s a fresh clone or a stale one, praise be Ritchie!

 [gbash]:  https://appuals.com/what-is-git-bash/
 [gcod]:   https://stackoverflow.com/a/6990682/142454